amitha511/fashion_store_website/README.md

 # Website Fashion shop

-to run the project run the next commands:
+to run the project run the next command:
 ```
 npm start
 ```